zeke/summarize-python-requirements/README.md

 # Summarize Requirements 🐍 📜

-> Annotate your Python `requirements.txt` file with summaries of each package.
+Annotate your Python `requirements.txt` file with a short summary of each package.

-## What?

-This is a tool that:
+This tool:

-- Takes a Python `requirements.txt` file as input
+- takes a Python `requirements.txt` file as input
-- Fetches the summary of each package from the PyPi registry
+- fetches the summary of each package from the PyPi registry
-- Outputs an equivalent requirements list with added comments summarizing each package
+- outputs an equivalent requirements list with added comments summarizing each package

 It can be used as a Python module or a command line script.